We are proud to bring you the Bolshoi Academy Online Masterclasses from Academy’s studio 14 in Moscow

 All the classes will be live from Bolshoi Academy in Moscow

-You can register for one or two weeks
+You can register for one week

 The teachers will stream live classes from Bolshoi Academy studios in Moscow.

 The classes are ballet technique, repertoire and Bolshoi Stretch classes.

 You will receive a certificate of attendance and an opportunity to